duganchen/wine_env/README.md

 	python setup.py install

-Then source /usr/bin/bottle.sh to activate it.
+Then do the following to activate it:

+	source /usr/bin/bottle.sh

 ## Usage